owlzyseyes/Insurance_claims/Docs/Project/Charter.md

 Knowing all of this, On the Road car insurance have requested your services in building a model to predict whether a customer will make a claim on their insurance during the policy period.
 As they have very little expertise and infrastructure for deploying and monitoring machine learning models, they've asked me to identify the single feature that results in the best performing model, as measured by accuracy, so they can start with a simple model in production.

-They have supplied me with their customer data as a csv file called car_insurance.csv, along with a table detailing the column names and descriptions below.
+They have supplied me with their customer data as a csv file called car_insurance.csv, along with a table detailing the column names and descriptions.